 - Genetic testing can also assist in designing more personalized weight or body composition management nutrition approaches by identifying if they may be more susceptible to weight gain, or loss, due to their genetic ability to metabolize different types of nutrients such as fat.

-The best studied genes related with athletic performance are ACTN3 and ACE.
+The best-studied genes related to athletic performance are ACTN3 and ACE.
 These genes influence the fibre type that makes up muscles, and they have been linked to endurance and strength.
 The ACTN3 gene delivers instructions for making a protein called alpha (α)-actinin-3, which is primarily found in fast-twitch muscle fibres.
 A variant in this gene, called R577XX, leads to production of an abnormally short α-actinin-3 protein that is rapidly broken down.
 Few people have this variant in both copies of the gene; this genetic pattern (genotype) is referred to as 577XX.
 These individuals have a wide-ranging absence of α-actinin-3, which seems to reduce the amount of fast-twitch muscle fibres and rise the proportion of slow-twitch fibres in the body.
 The 577XX genotype is linked with a high proportion of fast-twitch fibres and is seen more frequently in athletes who depend on strength or speed, such as short-distance runners.

 The ACE gene delivers instructions for creating a protein called angiotensin-converting enzyme, which transforms a hormone called angiotensin I to another form called angiotensin II.
 Angiotensin II aids in controlling blood pressure and it may also influence skeletal muscle function, although this role is not fully understood.
 A variation in the ACE gene, called the ACE I/D polymorphism, changes the activity of the gene.
 Individuals can have two copies of a version is called the D allele, which is known as the DD pattern, furthermore, two copies of a version are called the I allele, known as the II pattern or one copy of each version which is called the ID pattern.
 Of all these three patterns, DD is associated with the highest levels of angiotensin-converting enzyme.
 The DD pattern is thought to be related to a higher proportion of fast-twitch muscle fibres and a greater speed.